AxonIQ/reference-guide/axon-framework/monitoring/tracing.md

 Sometimes you want the functionality of multiple `SpanFactory` implementations, while Axon's configuration only allows one.
-For this purpose the framework contains the `MultiSpanFactory`, which can be configured with multiple factories to which it delegates its calls.
+For this purpose, the framework contains the `MultiSpanFactory`, which can be configured with multiple factories to which it delegates its calls.

 For example, you can configure both the `LoggingSpanFactory` and the `OpenTelemetrySpanFactory` in the following